 Florida State University (University) - The University provides support to the Real Estate Foundation to fund salaries and related benefits, professional fees, carrying costs of real estate and other operational expenses.
 The Real Estate Foundation conducts due diligence and studies on properties and real estate projects that may involve or require University resources.
-Amounts totaling \$197,335 and \$398,752 were included as transfers from related organizations in the accompanying Statements of Revenues, Expenses and Changes in Net Position for the years ended June 30, 2021 and 2020, respectively.
+Amounts totaling \$208,912 and \$197,335 were included as transfers from related organizations in the accompanying Statements of Revenues, Expenses and Changes in Net Position for the years ended June 30, 2022 and 2021, respectively.

-On May 26, 2021, the Real Estate Foundation transferred a parcel of land (Tract "D" Summercamp West, Lanark Village, Florida) to the University valued at \$48,000.
-This amount is included as transfers to related organizations in the accompanying Statements of Revenues, Expenses and Changes in Net Position for the year ended June 30, 2021.
-Amounts totaling \$1,664 and \$367 were included as transfers from related organizations in the accompanying Statements of Revenues, Expenses and Changes in Net Position for the years June 30, 2021 and 2020, respectively.
-Property carrying costs owed to the Real Estate Foundation from the University were \$1,765 and \$3,175 as of June 30, 2021 and 2020, respectively.
+Amounts totaling \$2,475 and \$1,664 were included as transfers from related organizations in the accompanying Statements of Revenues, Expenses and Changes in Net Position for the years June 30, 2022 and 2021, respectively.
+Property carrying costs owed to the Real Estate Foundation from the University were \$713 and \$1,765 as of June 30, 2022 and 2021, respectively.